 We were a little bit into Tell Me Something Good, the sexy storytelling event I run (ran?) with Claire & I started to notice it.
 The world I had advocated & fought so hard for – a world where people could explore open relationships without stigma – it was blooming.

 I looked around at all of the amazing people carving their own space in sex ed, thinking I would feel proud but instead I felt insignificant next to their growing success.
 My entire life, jobs, relationships, etc were under a microscope for years for me to just become forgettable?
 Was it all in my head?
 Maybe.
 Who knows.
+Things were going well in my life but still I was disconnected from myself.
+We would have parties that would often turn into sexy parties for some, and I got very prudish about it all, unlike past Me.

 That was partially because I was sensitive to my more vanilla guests who didn’t necessarily consent to being at that type of party.
 But also?
 I felt like no one wanted to come see us; they just wanted to fuck in our basement & go home.
 Again, I felt forgettable.